DeGray Lake: Recreation

-DeGray lake boasts an impressive selection of recreation opportunities.
 The U.S. Army Corps of Engineers owns and operates nine campgrounds, two playgrounds, five swim areas, several miles of biking trails, five miles of hiking trails, as well as eleven boat ramps.
 Island camping at DeGray is prohibited but is allowed at Lake Ouchita.
 DeGray Lake offers a variety of day use facilities and locations throughout the project.
 Pavilions are located at Hwy 7, Lower Lake, Caddo Drive, and Arlie Moore.
-Each pavilion is unique and has beautiful views of the lake.
-The pavilions are a great place to have reunions, birthday parties, or any kind of special event.
-Nestled in a woodland canopy, these areas offer a quiet place to relax and enjoy Mother Nature.
-USACE also offers a conference hall for rent which is available to rent on a daily basis.
+USACE also offers a conference hall.
 DeGray State Park also shares shoreline on the USACE operated lake.
 The state park offers many recreational opportunities as well.
 It offers interpretive tours at sunset, guided hikes, and many more interpretive activities.

 Hunting

-DeGray Lake WMA boasts some of the best hunting on public land in SW Arkansas.
-Due to DeGray's diverse fauna population it offers a fun experience for hunters of all levels.
 All applicable hunting laws are in effect while hunting on DeGray.
 Arkansas Game and Fish Commission issues licenses and tags for applicable game.
 Some game DeGray offers to hunt include quail, duck, geese, rabbit, squirrel, bear, turkey, and deer being the most popular.
 The USACE rangers offer several hunting events during the year for various type of game.
 Corps of Engineers have Youth Permit Hunt Applications or Mobility-Impaired Waterfowl Hunt Permit Applications at their project office.
 Hunting is prohibited in all recreation areas and only allowed in designated areas of the WMA.